-a.
-Contributions to the improvement of junctions at A534 Old Mill Road corridor and J17 of the M6.

-b.
-The site will avoid development within the functional floodplain, wildlife corridor and Site of Biological Importance / Local Wildlife Site and these features will be retained within appropriate undeveloped buffer zones.

-c.
-Appropriate contributions will be made to improvements to junction 17 of the M6 motorway and the junctions on the A534 Old Mill Road corridor.

-d.
-Provision for improved access off Old Mill Road and a new bridge across the Brook.

-e.
-Contributions to education and health infrastructure

-f.
-Development should consider the 'Cheshire East Green Space Strategy 2011' and include the creation of improved access to green corridors whilst protecting and enhancing the Site of Biological Importance, watercourse and wildlife corridor already on site.
+- a.
+The site will avoid development within the functional floodplain, wildlife corridor and Site of Biological Importance / Local Wildlife Site and these features will be retained within appropriate undeveloped buffer zones and a management plan will be required for them. - b.
+Appropriate contributions will be made to improvements to junction 17 of the M6 motorway and the junctions on the A534 Old Mill Road corridor. - c.
+Provision for improved access off Old Mill Road and a new bridge across the Brook to access the employment land beyond. - d.
+Contributions to education and health infrastructure - e.
+Development should consider the 'Cheshire East Green Space Strategy 2011' and include the creation of improved access to green corridors whilst protecting and

-g.
-Provision for future widening of the A534 Old Mill Road Corridor adjacent to the development site.

-h.
-A desk based archaeological assessment will be required for this site.

-i.
-The Local Plan Strategy site is expected to provide affordable housing in line with the policy requirements set out in Policy SC5 (Affordable Homes).
+- enhancing the Site of Biological Importance, watercourse and wildlife corridor already on site. - f.
+Provision for future widening of the A534 Old Mill Road Corridor adjacent to the development site. - g.
+A desk based archaeological assessment will be required for this site. - h.
+The Local Plan Strategy site is expected to provide affordable housing in line with the policy requirements set out in Policy SC5 (Affordable Homes). - i.
+Provision of a landscaped buffer between the employment land and housing areas.

-In total 300 dwellings have already been approved on Strategic Site CS24 (permissions 12/4874C and 12/3948C) in recent years, which therefore already exceeds the amount in the emerging local plan.
-Therefore, there is conflict with the emerging local plan in terms of the numbers of dwellings proposed.
+In total 282 dwellings have already been approved on Strategic Site CS24 (permissions 12/4874C and 12/3948C & 15/3531C) in recent years.

-The residential element of planning permission 12/3948C will provide the improved access (enhanced roundabout) from Old Mill Road into the Strategic Site at a cost of approximately ± 1.5 m.
+The residential element of planning permission 12/3948C will provide the improved access (enhanced roundabout) from Old Mill Road into the Strategic Site at a cost of approximately £1.5m.
 However, an additional significant piece of infrastructure is required to allow access to the remainder of the site, in the form of a bridge across the Brook within the wildlife corridor.

-This bridge has been initially costed at £2,280,000 and therefore the funding of this is a significant issue that needs to be addressed in order to provide the necessary access for all of the 20 hectares of employment land proposed in the emerging local plan.
+This bridge was initially costed at £2,280,000m, and therefore the funding of this is a significant issue that needs to be addressed in order to provide the necessary access for all of the 20 hectares of employment land proposed in the emerging local plan.
+However, Members required further confirmation on the costs of the bridge, as did the applicants.
+The applicant's in house Quantity Surveyor has since examined the bridge crossing and agrees that £2.28m is a reasonable cost towards the bridge.